 The Chorus is the vocal companion to Symphonicity, an all-volunteer orchestra founded in 1981 by Conductor Emeritus David Kunkel, which continues to perform great orchestral and choral works under the baton of its current Music Director and Conductor, Daniel W. Boothe.
 Chorus members are recruited and auditioned from all Southeastern Virginia cities annually.
 Dr. Nancy Klein serves as the official Chorus Master for Symphonicity.
-Contact us to audition!
+SIGN UP HERE TO AUDITION!

 A Brief History